Aggressive Driving vs Road Rage: Understanding the Key Differences

-A startling 92% of people reported witnessing at least one incident of aggressive driving in the past year, illuminating a pervasive issue on our roads today.
-This statistic is a reflection of the daily hazards that confront drivers and underscores the thin line between aggressive driving and road rage.
+92% of people reported witnessing at least one aggressive driving incident in the past year.
+This statistic reflects the daily hazards that confront drivers and underscores the thin line between aggressive driving and road rage.

-While aggressive driving might be seen as a momentary lapse in judgment, road rage escalates this to a more dangerous, personal confrontation, both posing significant risks to road safety.
+While aggressive driving might be seen as a momentary lapse in judgment, road rage escalates this to a more dangerous, personal confrontation, posing significant road safety risks.
 But what exactly distinguishes these two?

 What is Aggressive Driving?